matthiask/django-js-asset/README.rst

 JavaScript modules.
 When using media objects in the Django admin you also have to add the importmap to the list of JavaScript assets via ``forms.Media(js=[...])`` if you do not want to add the ``{{ importmap }}`` tag to your admin base templates.
+You have to ensure that the importmap is included before any other JavaScript modules.

 If you're using the same widget for the admin interface as for the rest of your site, adding the importmap to the ``js`` list will mean that your HTML contains